 protect & sell program

 Distinguishing itself from the traditional real estate market, the Protect & Sell Program provides access to a niche market of buyers across the country who are seeking to buy and rehabilitate historic properties.
 These buyers are attracted to the rich and unique quality of place afforded by historic properties.
-The buyers and sellers we bring together view our engagement and the use of an easement as a seal of authenticity, making the organization’s ongoing partnership role and technical assistance a distinct benefit of participating in the program.
+The buyers and sellers we bring together view our engagement and the use of an easement as a seal of authenticity, and the organization’s ongoing partnership role and technical assistance a distinct benefit of participating in the program.

 The Benefits of Selling a Property through the Protect & Sell Program